-- Product excellence: Focus on continually improving the products and making them the most advanced ones on the market, perhaps using stylish yet durable fabrics that won't be damaged in a fall.
-Then work to develop a clear positioning statement for your brand. - Customer excellence: Offer outstanding service, perhaps including live chat on the website as well as no-hassle returns if the customer changes his or her mind about a purchase. - Operational excellence: Develop close relationships with suppliers of fabric and other raw materials and with retailers. - Locational excellence: In addition to having a top-notch website, try to get your products into as many retail stores as possible, probably focusing on sporting goods stores.
+• Product excellence: Focus on continually improving the products and making them the most advanced ones on the market, perhaps using stylish yet durable fabrics that won't be damaged in a fall.
+Then work to develop a clear positioning statement for your brand.

+• Customer excellence: Offer outstanding service, perhaps including live chat on the website as well as no-hassle returns if the customer changes his or her mind about a purchase.

+• Operational excellence: Develop close relationships with suppliers of fabric and other raw materials and with retailers.

+• Locational excellence: In addition to having a top-notch website, try to get your products into as many retail stores as possible, probably focusing on sporting goods stores.

-AACSB: Knowledge Application Blooms: Apply Difficulty: 3 Hara Learning Objective: 02-01 Define a marketing strategy.
-Topic: Developing a Sustainable Competitive Advantage 140.
-Conduct a brief SWOT analysis of your prospects of finding a good job related to your major when you graduate (if you already have such a job, think about finding a job with more responsibility).
+Copyright © 2016 McGraw-Hill Education.
+All rights reserved.
+No reproduction or distribution without the prior written consent of when you graduate (if you already have such a job, think about finding a job with more responsibility).
 Be sure to include at least one factor representing each of the four major sections of a SWOT analysis, and be sure to label each factor to indicate which of those four sections it belongs in.

-To make sure the students clearly classify the factors, you might want to provide an answer space with four sections; in each one, include a blank line for the name of the section and additional space for the factor.
+142. Conduct a brief SWOT analysis of your prospects of finding a good job related to your major space with four sections; in each one, include a blank line for the name of the section and additional space for the factor.